Human Rights Act

 Liberty warned that such measures threaten the peace secured under the Good Friday Agreement and would betray those still seeking justice decades on from suffering human rights abuses during the conflict.

-Clare Collier, Advocacy Director at Liberty, said: “A war crime does not stop being a war crime after five years.
+Grey Collier, Advocacy Director at Liberty, said: “A war crime does not stop being a war crime after five years.

 “This Bill is not a win for either civilians or soldiers.
 It’s a distraction to hide the fact the MoD has failed, and continues to fail, to provide effective investigations into allegations of wrongdoing.